gromnitsky/jekyllmk/README.md

 ## TODO

-* Extend tag search to post subjects as well.
 * FTS.
 We can employ sqlite FTS & write a tiny server that responds w/ an jekyllmk-index-like json.
 * A default way to add third-party JS comments systems.